guillermoaviles/online-store-be/README.md

 + AAU, I want to be able to delete information about an existing item in the database.

 ## Component Development
+Our main component includes:
++ Planning directory: to help with project development and planning.
++ Controllers directory: two separate file for managing our API request and responses.
++ Data directory: contains two file with already-made JSON data to test our localhost in the first phase of the project.
++ Seed directory: contains file to seed already-made JSON into localhost database.
++ Connection file: contain file to connect to MongoDB.
++ Models directory: contains two file that have schema properties and values.

 ## Project Management

 ## Code Snipet